edasdemirlab/edasdemirlab.github.io/_pages/personal.md

 7. Dasdemir, S., Dasdemir, E., (2019) Next Generation Supply Chain and Stock Control with Internet of Things and RFID, Vergi Raporu (ULAKBIM), 236, 233-253.

      **Publications in Process**
-8. Akduran Y., Dasdemir E., Testik M.C. (in submission).
-“An Approach to Search Efficient Settings for the Operators and Parameters of Genetic Algorithms” Applied Soft Computing.
+8. Akduran Y., Dasdemir E., Testik M.C. (in review process).
+“An Approach to Search Efficient Settings for the Operators and Parameters of Genetic Algorithms”.

 ## Conferences